ikechukwuUE/stroke-prediction/README.md

 ## Modeling and Evaluation

-A Random Forest ensemble model was developed and evaluated using several metrics, including accuracy, precision, recall, and F1 score.
+A Random Forest ensemble model was developed and evaluated using several metrics, including accuracy, recall, and auc score.
 The model achieved exceptional performance, indicating its potential for clinical use.

 ## Feature Importance